iamsihun/PageRank/documents/DEVELOPMENT.md

 # Week 2
 We began working on implementing our PageRank algorithm and added a "flipped" version of our existing graph in order to help implement the algorithm.
 Upon implementing, we ran into a couple of issues, one of which had to do with the disconnectivity of our data set.
 We've discussed a couple of solutions including possibly adding artificial edges in order for the algorithm to work.

+- Implemented Floyd-Warshall algorithm to find the smallest distance between each pair of vertices